lsst-it/ittn-024/index.rst

 Main Generator
 ================

-In the project to connect the main generator, it was born form the idea of monitoring it is operation.
+The idea to connect the main generator was born from the necessity of monitoring the generator during use.

-It was implemented to install a single mode 24-strand fiber optic cable and to connect a 12-strand optical terminal with LC UPC connector.

-A protective box with an industrial switch with 8 ports was also installed

-we took advantage of installing a phone with a protective box and also an access point and a surveillance camera and seeing the generator working in the image.
+IT installed 24 single-mode fiber optic filaments where 12 of them are connected to the optical terminal located inside the main generator room.
+As for the other 12 filaments, these are also available in case any other future requirements are born.

+It is also important to mention that an industrial 8 port switch was also installed in the main generator room inside a protective box.
+The purpose of this switch was to set up a phone in case of emergencies or any other activities that require its use.
+Additionally, both an access point and a camera were set up for surveillance and wifi connectivity all inside the main generator area.

-This connection comes from the second floor of the main building through the first flooe optical terminal ( inside the first floor optical terminal the cable to the generator is spliced with the 12-strand vacant of the first floor optical terminal.
+The backbone of this connection comes from the second floor, passes through the optical terminal located on the first floor of the main building, and continues its way towards an optical terminal located inside the main generator room where the box with the switch is located.

-The generator contains the following connections:
+Generator room network components:

 - 1 Camera Connection
 - 1 Access point Connection
 - 1 VoIP Connection
 - 1 Monitoring connection to the Generator

-It should be noted that these connections were made witch Cat6 and Cat6A cable and it comes directly form the industrial switch ( We do not have a patch panel in this generator project).
+Note: All of these connections were made with CAT6 and CAT6A cables and come directly from the industrial switch located inside the main generator room.

 Main Generator Image